 - Hospital negligence and neglect facts and statistics.

 - Medical professional’s duty of care.

-- What different reasons for a hospital negligence and neglect claim are there?
+- What are the different reasons for a hospital negligence and neglect claim?

 - Are there different types of hospital negligence and neglect claims?